Media coverage of the Israeli–Palestinian conflict: Gaza beach blast

 On June 9, 2006, an explosion on a beach in the Gaza Strip killed seven Palestinians, including three children.
 Palestinian sources claimed that the explosion resulted from Israeli shelling.
 After a three-day investigation, Israel concluded that the blast could not have resulted from an IDF artillery shell.
 This IDF investigation was criticized by both Human Rights Watch and The Guardian for ignoring evidence.
 The IDF agreed that the report should have mentioned two gunboat shells fired at about the time of the deaths but stated that these shells had landed too far away from the area to be the cause of the explosion and this omission did not impact the report's overall conclusion that Israel had not been responsible for the blast.
 According to Human Rights Watch, the IDF acknowledged that the cause of the blast may have been an unexploded 155mm artillery shell from an earlier shelling, or another location, but suggested it might have been placed there as an IED by Palestinians.

 An investigation by Human Rights Watch concluded that the explosion was caused by a 155mm Israeli artillery shell, stating that 'The shrapnel, crater, and injuries all point to this weapon as the cause.'
-According to CAMERA, "many in the press [have presumed] that Israel is responsible".
-This incident is often cited by Israel advocates who claim that the media favors the Palestinian side, because of reports which attributed the blast to the IDF prior to the conclusion of the IDF investigation.

 2006 Lebanon War photographs controversies

 On August 5, 2006 Charles Foster Johnson of Little Green Footballs accused Reuters of inappropriately manipulating images of destruction to Beirut caused by Israel during the Second Lebanon War.
-This accusation marked the first of many accusations against media outlets for inappropriate photo manipulation.
-Media outlets were also accused of incorrectly captioning photos and of staging photographs through the inappropriate use of props.
-These accusations, which initially appeared in the blogosphere, were amplified by Aish HaTorah through an online video entitled "Photo Fraud in Lebanon".
 In response to these allegations, Reuters toughened its photo editing policy and admitted to inappropriate photo manipulation on the part of Adnan Hajj, a freelance photographer whom Reuters subsequently fired.
 Additionally, BBC, The New York Times, and the Associated Press recalled photos or corrected captions in response to some of the accusations.
-This journalistic scandal, dubbed "Reutersgate" by the blogosphere in reference to the Watergate scandal and dubbed "fauxtography" by Honest Reporting and others, is frequently cited by Israelis and by Israel advocates to demonstrate alleged anti-Israel bias, this time in the form of an outright forgery created by a biased local freelance photographer.
+This journalistic scandal, dubbed "Reutersgate" by the blogosphere in reference to the Watergate scandal and is frequently cited by Israelis and by Israel advocates to demonstrate alleged anti-Israel bias, this time in the form of an outright forgery created by a biased local freelance photographer.